 You have to remember as well as having your own insecurities with regards to your issues, the people who you love the most may feel eliminated due to adverse behaviours such as unpredictability, misplacement of finances, being lied to, and naturally the feeling of avoidance is a good solution; it just moves the issue to one side.

-There is also a difference between being shy and a bad communicator; even though a shy person will appear timid and on occasion anxious, they can, if they are a good communicator, ask the question should they need to.
+There is also a difference between being shy and a bad communicator; even though a shy person will appear timid and on occasion, anxious, they can, if they are a good communicator, ask the question they should need to.

 For a healthy relationship, you need teamwork.
 Not everyone communicates in the same way, and they do not deal with problems in the same way.